BlueSkeptical/AccountsTransfer/README.md

 final TransferService ts = new HttpClientTransferService(new InetSocketAddress("localhost", 8080));
 final Try<Integer> result = ts.transfer(new AccountNumber(1001), new AccountNumber(1002), new Value(100)).run();
-// In case of success of transfer the result will contain the transaction's number.
+// In case of success, the result will contain the transaction's number.
 // In case of a business logic falure the result will contain a TransferException object.

 ```